 Historically, however, the United States has always been a place of haves and have-nots.
 Slaves (followed by sharecroppers and tenant farmers) and exploited wage laborers have, at different times, been a staple of the labor force since before the nation’s founding.

 The post-WWII period of national prosperity and international dominance is the closest America has come to being a wealthy nation with a large middle class.
-But since the 1980s, the gulf between rich and poor has grown largeslumsr again with the middle class shrinking as a percentage of the population.
+But since the 1980s, the gulf between rich and poor has grown larger again with the middle class shrinking as a percentage of the population.

 A 2012 Pew Research Center report classifies only half of American households as earning a middle class income.
 This is down from 61% in the 1970s.
 And it’s been forty years since the national poverty rate hit its all time low of 11% way back in 1973.